 All requests for radio service that require a license from the Federal Department of Communications must be routed through Information Technology Services for approval.
 Invoices are paid directly from the requesting department's budget by Information Technology Services.

 The lead-time for work involving up to five telephone lines and/or sets is five working days from the date of issue by Information Technology Services.
 Six to ten telephone lines/sets requires ten working days.
 Requests which involve more than ten line/sets are scheduled on a per-request basis.

 Messages may be sent and received at the Central Fax locations on Campus.
 Applicable costs and administration charges are removed from the appropriate departmental budget.
 University facsimile machines are not for personal use.

 9. Cellular Telephones and Wireless Devices

-Computing and Communications is responsible for all University activity associated with the acquisition and use of cellular telephones and wireless handheld devices using the cellular network.
+Information Technology Services is responsible for all University activity associated with the acquisition and use of cellular telephones and wireless handheld devices using the cellular network.
 See PROCEDURE FOR CELLULAR USAGE.